 We will then either:

-- finalise and make a decision about the application (go to step 5) or,
+- finalise and make a decision about the application (go to step 5)

-- undertake a site audit.
+- proceed to a site audit.

 Step 4: Site audit